 Top Speed: 28 MPH

 Why do we need an electric road bike?
 Well to commute across town and to commute quickly.
 This bike does exactly that.
 It offers an amazing speed of 28 mph on the pedal assist mode and you can get an average of 20 mph on the throttle mode.
-It offers an average of 40 miles per charge.
-The pedal assist mode has five levels and the throttle and control modes are very easy to access which takes the performance of this bike above average.
+I experienced an average of 40 miles per charge.
+Let me tell you that the pedal assist mode has five levels and the throttle and control modes.
+They are very easy to access which takes the performance of this bike above average.

 This Class 3 e-bike is powered by a 500W (peak power 750W) brushless rear-hub motor and a removable internal lithium-ion 614Wh battery running on LG Cells.
 You get front and rear Tektro hydraulic disc brakes with 180 mm rotors which have enough power to brake instantly in the busy traffic of the city.
 The stem is adjustable so you can fix the handlebar to your liking.